rust-lang/blog.rust-lang.org/_posts/2016-05-05-cargo-pillars.md

 > feature allows you to customize the existing workflows and stay within Cargo's
 > flows.

-Similarly, the `cargo doc` command will automatically compile not just your code, but that of your dependencies as well.
-The upshot is that the API docs it automatically produces include the crates you depend on, so if your APIs mention types from those crates, your clients can follow those links.

 ### Platforms and Architectures

 Similarly, applications are often built for different architectures, operating